 The most popular way to get from Flores to Tikal is by booking a shared shuttle.

-There are public buses that run from Santa Elena bus station to Tikal.
+There are public buses that run from Santa Elena bus station.
 However, these can take over 2 hours due to stops, are crowded and aren’t as frequent.
 They are the cheaper option though, costing between Q30-40 each way.

 There are 3 different tickets that you can buy to visit Tikal:

 If you want to visit Tikal during the day as well as during the sunrise/sunset, you’ll need to buy the day ticket, too.
-For example, if you just buy the sunrise ticket, you’ll have to leave Tikal by 6am.
+For example, if you just buy the sunrise ticket, you’ll have to leave by 6 am.

 You can buy the tickets at the gate.
 Make sure to bring enough cash and your passport.